Book Project

 Peer-Reviewed Publications

-1. "Gendered Ideologies, Gendered Perceptions: Do Nationalist Symbols and Gender Affect People's Perceptions of Politicians?"
-Journal of Politics.
+2. "Gendered Ideologies, Gendered Perceptions: Do Nationalist Symbols and Gender Affect People's Perceptions of Politicians?"
+Politics, Groups, and Identities.
 2024 (with William O’Brochta)

 [Abstract]